 A capstone thesis project is completed over two semesters during the senior year.
-Students choose the topic of the capstone thesis from a range of public policy or public service issues.
-During the year they work with a thesis advisor and are enrolled in a thesis seminar to complete their project.
-A credit is earned in both semesters.
+1 CU is earned in each semester.
+Students choose the topic of the capstone thesis from a range of public policy or public service issues, and work with a thesis advisor for the entire year.
 Students who achieve a cumulative grade point average of 3.5 or higher and earn an A- or higher on their project will graduate with honors.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2023 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.